White Collar Crimes

 The classification for computer tampering Arizona depends on several critical factors.
 These factors include your actions, your intent, the type of computer system or network affected, and any prior criminal convictions.

-This is the most severe class, typically reserved for cases involving tampering with critical infrastructure resources such as a power grid, water treatment facility, or emergency services network.
+• This is the most severe category of computer tampering and typically involves tampering with critical infrastructure resources such as a power grid, water treatment facility, or emergency services network.

-This class is frequently applied when the computer tampering involved a fraudulent scheme or an intent to deceive.
+• This category applies to a fraudulent scheme or an intent to deceive.

 Frequently Asked Questions: